 So, you should use your most important keyword strings on these page titles.
-Although there’s some varied opinions on the effectiveness of page titles, I’ve always seen great results when I’ve changed these up.
-In some cases, I’ve been able to drag a website from page 3 or 5 on Google, all the way up to page one by simply changing the page titles.
+Although there are some varied opinions on the effectiveness of page titles, I’ve always seen great results when I’ve changed these up.
+In some cases, I’ve been able to drag a website from page 3 or 5 on Google all the way up to page one by simply changing the page titles.

 Keywords on Your Website

 Whatever keywords you want to rank for, use them in your title tags but also in the verbiage on your website.
 So, your website copy should contain keywords, too.
 I like to sprinkle them throughout a website, not reusing the same ones over and over (unless, for some reason, you have limited options) but rather using different keyword strings on different pages.